 Discovering and living out your personal brand will…

 Now clearly, there are things we have to do that are NOT what we are good at or that we enjoy.
 That is life and we need to suck it up.
-But, when we can target roles which highlight our strengths, we can then shine doing the things we are made to d find ways to get the other stuff done, even if it is not in our sweet spot.
+But, when we can target roles which highlight our strengths, we can then shine doing the things we are made to do and find ways to get the other stuff done, even if it is not in our sweet spot.

 And, finally, it is not good enough to simply discover our personal brand – what we do really well that makes us stand out.
 We also need to learn how to communicate it to others.
 Think of any company with a great product that does something awesome.
 If no one has heard of it or doesn’t know why it is better than the competitor, there won’t be any sales.
 In the same way, if we are trying to build our career – or get a job – it doesn’t matter how good we are at something if no one knows.
 We could be the best person for the job, but unless we are able to market and communicate our personal brand showing why we are unique and will solve the hiring manager’s business problems, the job will go to someone else.
 We be must be our own marketing ambassadors.